Kschang (which are his initials and his last name) is an IT professional and general manager in San Francisco CA.

 Affirmation is basically positive confirmation bias applied to oneself.
 Through presenting positive feedback to oneself, one hopes to reinforce their positive self-image.

 Three Types of Confirmation Bias

 Experts identified three types of confirmation bias: biased search, biased interpretation, and biased memory.

-When searching for data, data that match expectations were included, while information that does not were skipped or assigned lesser importance.
-This is often known as "cherry-picking".
+When searching for data, data that match expectations is included, while information that does not is skipped or assigned lesser importance.
+This is often known as "cherry-picking."

-Information was reinterpreted to match expectations.
-Even if two people observed the same events, their interpretation can be completely opposite due to biased interpretation.
-Each only saw what each wanted to see.
+Information is reinterpreted to match expectations.
+Even if two people observe the same events, their interpretation can be completely opposite due to biased interpretation.
+Each only sees what each want to see.

-Even if interpretation was neutral, the person in question may have on remembered the event selectively to fit their expectations, by remembering items that do fit the expectations, and not remembering the items that do not.
-This is sometimes called "selective recall", or "access-biased memory".
-It is a less-conscious version of "biased search".
+Even if interpretation is neutral, the person in question may remember the event selectively to fit their expectations, by remembering items that do fit the expectations, and not remembering the items that do not.
+This is sometimes called "selective recall," or "access-biased memory."
+It is a less-conscious version of "biased search."

 So where do these biases come from?
 They're in your head.

 Various studies have shown that different areas of the brain receive information and process the information, then another area gathers the various inputs and makes a decision on which path to follow.

 A study at Brown University (published in the Journal of Neuroscience) on 70 volunteers found that some people gave more weight to information that confirms their existing experiences while giving less weight to information that contradicts their existing experiences.
 In other words, they are predisposed by their genetics to have confirmation bias.